 We do our best to save the earthworms which are returned to the compost heap.
 A bakkie-load of cow or chicken manure does wonders too.

-If you are planning to raise chicks this is the time to get the nesting box in readiness; you’ll soon have a broody-hen or two.
+If you are planning to raise chicks this is the time to get the nesting box in readiness; you will soon have a broody-hen or two.
 It needs to be placed close to the rest of the flock, but separate so she is not disturbed by the other birds; it must be secure at night so that the uchakide won’t attack them.
 I like that Zulu word but not the creature; the mongoose is a devil.

 We could go on about pruning the hydrangeas and roses, but I will leave that for the gardening columns; it’s a busy time around every green home.

-Hopefully you are reaping baskets of fresh-peas and carrots, radish and even the peppadews are still thriving; lettuce, kale and spinach are at their best.
+Hopefully you are reaping baskets of fresh-peas, carrots and radish; and even the peppadews are still thriving.
+Lettuce, kale and spinach are at their best.

 Many of human wellness problems are associated with our increasingly sedentary lifestyles; you have the choice of pumping-iron at the gym, or lifting buckets of gunge, and turning compost heaps.
 For my part, I would choose the latter; I like to see something visible achieved after all that effort.

 Preparing the ground for potatoes is one my chores lined up for the end of winter; the seed should be planted as soon as the danger of frost is over.
 Place old mealie-stalks in the bottom and a spadeful of compost ensures a better harvest.

 Planting potatoes is not for the faint-hearted; each hole needs to be at least a foot deep.
 We no longer dig trenches as the moles then have a field day.
 A stake in each keeps the leaves off the ground, and makes it easier to heap them up.

 New potatoes don't cause a spike in blood glucose like those from cold-storage; they taste so much better in any case, just like all fresh veggies.